 Separate Yourself From the Pack:

 You’re about to graduate or perhaps you’re already knee high into your job hunting journey.
 Just like anything you go after in life, it takes preparation, dedication and tenacity.
 How can you stand out from a crowd of applicants to land your first job?
-SHAPE America president Judy LoBianco shares 10 tips.
+SHAPE America president Judy LoBianco shares 10 tips for future teachers.

 Be a life-long learner.